PierreSenellart/provsql/doc/source/user/casestudy8.rst

   ProvSQL's 0.44 and the independence estimate 0.545 in Problem 2.
 * :sqlfunc:`probability_evaluate` returns an exact probability and selects the evaluation method itself; Studio's evaluation strip reports which one ran.
-  Sampling appears only where no exact method applies (the Monte-Carlo paths in Problems 4 and 5), and then with a stated error guarantee.
+  Sampling appears only where no exact method applies (the full distribution profiles in Problems 4 and 5, the mixture tail in Problem 10) or where you request it (Problem 3's Monte-Carlo run), and then under an explicit sample budget or error guarantee.

 None of this required leaving SQL: the questions were ordinary queries, and the probabilistic answers were functions applied to their provenance.